University Administrative Policies

 2.3.
 Funding of Information Assurance Measures

-The Chief Information Officer or designee will work with data owners, deans, directors, and heads of departments that have access to protected information to identify funding sources, opportunities for economies of scale, and creative means to safeguard UNM data; however, the Chief Information Officer is not fully responsible for the funding of appropriate safeguards—it is a University-wide effort that will only be realized through shared governance, shared responsibility, and common goals.
+The ISPO, will work with the CIO and with data owners, deans, directors, and heads of departments that have access to protected information and systems to identify funding sources, opportunities for economies of scale, and creative means to safeguard UNM data and systems; however, neither the CIO nor the ISPO are fully responsible for the funding and implementation of appropriate safeguards—it is a University-wide responsibility and effort that will only be realized through shared governance, shared responsibility, and common goals.

 2.4.
 Risk Assessment

-The UNM Information Security Program will include processes and procedures to assess the risk to the University’s information systems.
-Information systems include the hardware and software components of the computing infrastructure as well as individual personal computers, personal digital assistants, phones, servers, networks, and peripheral technologies used for the processing, storage, transmission, retrieval, and disposal of information.
-Risks to the University’s information systems extend beyond computer-related hardware and software to include, for example, hiring procedures; data handling procedures; individuals who have access to information systems and the data therein; and the buildings and equipment that contain any aspect of an information system including the transmission of protected information.
+The UNM Information Security Program will include processes and procedures to assess the risk to the University’s information and systems.
+These include all of the hardware and software components of the computing infrastructure as well as individual personal computers, personal digital assistants, phones, servers, networks, and peripheral technologies used for the processing, storage, transmission, retrieval, and disposal of information.
+Risks to the University’s information systems extend beyond computer-related hardware and software to include, for example, personnel background checks and other hiring procedures; data handling procedures; training for individuals who have access to information systems and the data therein; and, the buildings and equipment that contain, and physically safeguard any aspect of an information system including the transmission of protected information.

 2.5.
 Employee Management and Training

 The success of the Information Security Program depends largely on the employees who implement it.
-The Chief Information Officer or designee will coordinate with deans, directors, and heads of departments that have access to protected information to evaluate the effectiveness of departmental procedures and practices relating to access to and use of protected information.
-The UNM Information Security Program details recommended administrative safeguards designed to train personnel, increase awareness, and reduce risks to the confidentiality, integrity, and availability of protected information such as:
+The ISPO will coordinate with UNM Data Stewards, as defined in UAP 2580, as well as with deans, directors, and heads of departments that have access to protected information to evaluate the effectiveness of departmental procedures and practices relating to access to and use of protected information.
+The UNM Information Security Program details recommended administrative safeguards designed to train all personnel, increase awareness, and reduce risks to the confidentiality, integrity, and availability of protected information.
+In addition, periodic reviews of access to data and systems must be conducted by management, to help ensure the access is still strictly necessary to perform work duties.
+Other personnel-management related program activities include, but are not limited to:

 • mandatory information assurance training;